-Perspec tive Performa nce area Performance Indicators Short definition Purpose/ importan ce Source/ collection of data Method of calculati on Data limitati ons Calculatio n Type/Rep orting cycle Indicato r responsi bility by other funders where IDC is a participant in syndicated funding or similar "tagalong" situations (except where IDC is a lead arranger, or its funding plays a major part in unlocking the project) guarantees issued added as funding leveraged.
-Funds committe d and facilitated to support policy priorities: transform ation.
-DE-4) Value of funds disburs ed for Transfo rmatio n (R'm) This indicator measures the value of funds disbursed for priority groups of entrepreneur s for on balance sheet funding.
-Priority groups are: -Black Industrialists -Black-owned companies (>50% shareholding) -Broad-based ownership (>20% shareholding by workers trusts, trade union owned entities or community trusts) -Women-entrepreneur s (>25% ownership by women and operational involvement in the business) -Youth-entrepreneur s (>25% ownership by youth and operational involvement in the business).
-Funding is committed Measures contribution towards empower ment and transform ation in SA economy Measures the IDC's impact on own funding for transform ation.
-SAP report ZPAPPR Sum of the IDC funding disburse d in the current financial year and with the relevant ownersh ip criteria.
-None The informati on is cumulativ e over a year.
+Perspective Performance area Performance Indicators Short definition Purpose/ importance Source/ collection of data Method of calculation Data limitations Calculation Type/Reporting cycle Indicator responsibility Funds committed and facilitated to support policy priorities: transformation.
+DE-4) Value of funds disbursed for Transformation (R'm) This indicator measures the value of funds disbursed for priority groups of entrepreneurs for on balance sheet funding.
+Priority groups are: -Black Industrialists -Black-owned companies (>50% shareholding) -Broad-based ownership (>20% shareholding by workers trusts, trade union owned entities or community trusts) -Women-entrepreneurs (>25% ownership by women and operational involvement in the business) -Youth-entrepreneurs (>25% ownership by youth and operational involvement in the business).
+Funding is committed when a transaction has been approved, legal agreements concluded and any conditions that prevent a client from drawing down on the facility have been met (financial close).
+Measurement for indicators b1.1, b1.2, b1.3 and b1.4 is similar but focuses on specific priority groups and not the consolidated group.
+Measures contribution towards empowerment and transformation in SA economy Measures the IDC's impact on own funding for transformation.
+SAP report ZPAPPR Sum of the IDC funding disbursed in the current financial year and with the relevant ownership criteria.
+None The information is cumulative over a year.
 Quarterly and annually.
-Operations Reporting in the Office of the COO
+Operations Reporting in the Office of the COO Job creation and preservation DE-5) Total number of new jobs created.

-Perspec tive Performa nce area Performance Indicators Short definition Purpose/ importan ce Source/ collection of data Method of calculati on Data limitati ons Calculatio n Type/Rep orting cycle Indicato r responsi bility when a transaction has been approved, legal agreements concluded and any conditions that prevent a client from drawing down on the facility have been met (financial close). t for indicators b1.1, b1.2, b1.3 and b1.4 is similar but focuses on specific priority groups and not the consolidated group.
-Job creation and preservati on DE-5) Total number of new jobs created.
 This indicator measures the number of full-time equivalent jobs1 that are expected to be created for transactions where funds have been committed.
-On -balance sheet funds included.
-In transactions where IDC cofunds with dtic, jobs will be recognised based on IDC's contribution to the transaction.
-Funding is committed when a transaction has been approved, legal Measures the IDC's direct impact on job creation and retention in South Africa.
-SAP Reports ZPAPPR Sum of the total number of jobs for transacti ons where CPs have been cleared in the current financial year.
-None The informati on is cumulative over a year.
+On -and - off - balance sheet funds Measures the IDC's direct impact on job creation and retention in South Africa.
+SAP Reports ZPAPPR Sum of the total number of jobs for transactions where CPs have been None The information is cumulative over a year.
 Quarterly and annually.
-Operatio ns Reportin g in the Office of the COO
+Operations Reporting in the Office of the COO